thejenniferpattee/frank-research-materials/docs/protocols/phase1_study_card.md

 # Frank Phase 1 Study Card

 ## Study Name
-**Frank Phase 1: Student willingness to use an AI assisted ADHD screener and psychoeducation tool**
+**Frank Phase 1: Student willingness to use an AI assisted ADHD screener**

 ## One Sentence Purpose
 Test whether college students are willing to use Frank, and what design factors predict trust, comfort, and intent to seek help.